Monday.com

 It’s a web-based service with an attractive, modern interface.
 Desktop (Mac, Windows) and mobile (iOS, Android) apps are available but basically offer the website in a window.

 Monday.com offers a free 14-day trial and a range of plans.
-The most popular is the Standard and costs around $8 per user per month.
+The most popular is the Standard which costs around $8 per user per month.
 Plans are tiered, so if you have 11 users, you’ll be paying for 15, which effectively increases the price per user (to $10.81 in this case).
 The Pro version costs 50% more and offers additional features.

 These prices are expensive but competitive.
 Trello and Asana offer similar services, and their popular plans cost around $10 per month per user.
 However, their entry-level plans are free, while Monday.com’s is not.